 Title III and IDEIA

-In accordance with Title III, Urban Montessori will adhere to all mandated reporting guidelines in relation to English Learners, including notification to parents regarding CELDT results and reclassification.
+In accordance with Title III, Urban Montessori will adhere to all mandated reporting guidelines in relation to English Learners, including notification to parents regarding ELPAC results and reclassification.
 In accordance with IDEIA, Urban Montessori will comply with all state and federal laws regarding reporting requirements for children with IEPs, including, at a minimum, trimester reports to a Special Education student’s parents on progress towards goals stated within the IEP.

 County Visitation/Inspection